alex-kabin/tray-monitor/README.md

 * `-s` or `--sensor` specifies assembly qualified name of SensorType.
 Also there could be some "Key=Value" pairs with sensor configuration settings;
 * `-i` or `--indicator` specifies assembly qualified name of IndicatorType.
 Also there could be some "Key=Value" pairs with indicator configuration settings;

-After successful start there will be indicator icon in system tray.
+After successful start there will be indicator icon in the system tray.
 Tray icon has context menu with log view option to diagnose problems.

 ##### Currently implemented sensors and indicators: